 Technology Transfer and Outreach: Platform and poster presentations of this research have been made at technical conferences.
-A presentation has been made to the staff members of the environmental restoration group at Hill Air Force Base in Ogden, Utah.
-Three articles are currently being prepared for publication in peer-reviewed scientific journals.
+Several presentations have been made to the staff members of the Environmental Restoration group at Hill Air Force Base in Ogden, Utah.
+Two articles have been published in peer-reviewed scientific journals.